ceph/ceph/doc/rados/operations/crush-map-edits.rst

 ---------------

 CRUSH maps support the notion of 'CRUSH rules', which are the rules that determine data placement for a pool.
-For large clusters, you will likely create many pools where each pool may have its own CRUSH ruleset and rules.
-The default CRUSH map has a rule for each pool, and one ruleset assigned to each of the default pools.
+The default CRUSH map has a rule for each pool.
+For large clusters, you will likely create many pools where each pool may have its own non-default CRUSH rule.

-.. note:: In most cases, you will not need to modify the default rules.
-When you create a new pool, its default ruleset is ``0``.
+.. note:: In most cases, you will not need to modify the default rule.
+When you create a new pool, by default the rule will be set to ``0``.

 CRUSH rules define placement and replication strategies or distribution policies